A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Introduction

 [2] {\it Sections \ref{sec:dust_temp} - \ref{sec:nuisance}: Galactic dust emission in temperature and polarization, extragalactic foregrounds and nuisance parameters.}

 Section \ref{sec:dust_temp} presents an analysis of Galactic dust emission in temperature.
 In early versions of \camspec\ (see PCP13) we corrected for Galactic dust emission in temperature by constructing and fitting dust power spectrum templates together with template power spectra for extragalactic foregrounds.
 The construction of such templates is discussed in Sect.\ \ref{sec:dust_temp} together with an analysis of the universality of the dust power spectrum as a function of frequency and sky coverage.
 We analyse CMB-dust correlations, which introduce substantial additional scatter to the power spectrum estimates, especially at 217 GHz, limiting the sky area that can be used reliably at this frequency.
 This motivates an alternative method of removing Galactic dust by subtracting high frequency maps (as described by \cite{Lueker:2010,Spergel:2015} and PPL15).
 We demonstrate that `cleaning' the $143\times 143$, $143 \times 217$ and $217 \times 217$ spectra\footnote{The notation $143 \times 143$ denotes the cross spectrum of two 143 GHz maps.
 In later sections we will use more specific notation, for example $143 {\rm HM1} \times143 {\rm HM2}$ denotes the cross spectrum of a first half mission 143 GHz map with a second half mission 143 GHz map.} with higher \Planck\ frequencies removes Galactic dust very accurately leaving residual power-spectrum contributions from extragalactic foregrounds that are well described by power-laws.
-We therefore form likelihoods using the standard template based foreground model, as described in previous \Planck\ papers, and `cleaned' likelihoods using a much simpler foreground model.
-Comparison of these likelihoods gives an indication of residual uncertainties associated with temperature foreground modelling on the cosmological results.
-Cleaning allows us to extend the sky coverage at $143$ and $217$ GHz reliably to 80\% of the sky.
+In this paper we construct likelihoods using the standard power-spectrum template based foreground model, as described in previous \Planck\ papers, and we also construct high frequency `cleaned' likelihoods using a much simpler foreground model.
+Comparison of these likelihoods gives an indication of residual uncertainties in the cosmological results associated with temperature foreground modelling.
+We present, for the first time, a detailed analysis to demonstrate that high frequency cleaning can be used to extend the sky coverage at $143$ and $217$ GHz reliably to 80\% of the sky.
 Extragalactic foregrounds in polarization are well below the sensitivity level of \Planck.
 All of our likelihoods use $353$ GHz maps to subtract polarizated dust emission, as discussed in Sect. \ref{sec:dust_polarization}.
 Instrumental nuisance parameters and the extragalactic foreground templates are discussed in Sect. \ref{sec:nuisance}, together with the priors adopted in the likelihood analysis.
 We have made minor changes to the foreground/nuisance model used in PCP18.
 Here we fix the relative calibrations of the cross-spectra, rather than carrying them as nuisance parameters, since they can be determined to high accuracy as described in Sect. \ref{subsubsec:inter_frequency}; we also allow the amplitude of the Cosmic Infrared Background (CIB) contribution to the $143 \times 217$ spectrum to vary independently of the amplitude in the $217 \times 217$ spectrum.
 These changes have relatively little impact on cosmological parameters.

 [3] {\it Sections \ref{sec:Likelihood} - \ref{sec:inter_frequency_pol}: Likelihoods and inter-frequency comparisons of power spectra.}